 Of the other cast members, Josef Brown made a welcome return to the ballet stage as Lord Capulet with Ingrid Gow as his Lady Capulet.
 Brown played Lord Capulet with a calm yet imposing presence.
 His handling of Juliet in the scenes with Paris rarely showed anger but rather some kind of fatherly determination.
 It allowed Murphy’s choreography, which in these scenes contains conflict within it, to shine through.

 Featured image: Artists of the Australian Ballet in Romeo and Juliet, 2011.
 Photo: © Jeff Busby.
 Courtesy of the Australian Ballet

-Here is the link to the original post and comments on this production of Romeo and Juliet.
+Here is the link to my original post and comments on this production of Romeo and Juliet.

 UPDATE, 12 December 2011: I have just reread more carefully the original post written after opening night in Melbourne in September.
 In it I wrote: ‘Manion’s strongest contribution [Gerard Manion was the set designer for this work] was a visually arresting painted front cloth comprising a huge bunch of gold, pink and blood red lilies from which the deepest colours drained to grey as the cloth rose at the beginning of the work’.
 Well this was not part of the Sydney production!
 Why not?
 I have no idea, but it was a sad omission in my opinion.